 Collegiate Graduate Programs

-The Master of Education and Master of Special Education degrees are awarded by the College of Education and Human Service Professions at the University of Minnesota Duluth.
+The Master of Education and Educational Doctorate degrees are awarded by the College of Education and Human Service Professions at the University of Minnesota Duluth.

 The Master of Education Cohort Program - a professional development degree for educators and other human service professionals